China lifts 740 mn rural poor out of poverty since 1978: Official data

 The guidelines made guaranteed food and clothing to impoverished people and nine-year compulsory education for children from poor families.
 It also made guaranteed basic medical facilities to the impoverished.

-People having annual income below 2,300 yuan (USD 37.3) are defined as living below the poverty line in China.
+People having annual income below 2,300 yuan ($37.3) are defined as living below the poverty line in China.

 RECOMMENDED FOR YOU